A Quietly Wild Ride: Inside Kate Moss' Fiercely Private World

 "This singling someone out, we haven't seen that for a long time," he said to Vanity Fair.
 "I guess it's because a powerful, strong woman is a bit of an enigma, aren't they?"

+Moss went to rehab in 2005 and ultimately police determined she'd been set up and no charges were filed.
+Her family, friends and most of the fashion world, including deciders like Anna Wintour, largely stood by her.
 Alexander Mcqueen wore a T-shirt reading "WE LOVE YOU KATE" during one of his Paris shows.
-Cosmetics company Rimmel London said they were reviewing her contract but ultimately kept her on as its ultra-iconic face.
-In 2007, she collaborated on a collection for Topshop that swiftly sold out, as did the follow-up in 2014.
+Cosmetics company Rimmel London kept her on as its ultra-iconic face.
+In 2007, she collaborated on a collection for Top Shop that swiftly sold out, as did the follow-up in 2014.
 (And even the brands that cut ties in the moment were quick to note their hopes that something could still work out in the future—Burberry and Chanel signed her up again within a year.)

-Ultimately, the police determined she'd been set up to be caught purportedly misbehaving on video and no charges were filed.

-Moss also met the queen, visiting Buckingham Palace in 2004 for a reception for "women of achievement."

-"It's never a night where it's just hanging out at the hotel, watching TV," Turlington recalled evenings spent with Moss in the '90s.
+"It's never a night where it's just hanging out at the hotel, watching TV," Turlington recalled hanging out with Moss in the '90s.
 "Everything can become the most fun, exciting night of your life."

 "I do know that it's going to be a good three or four o'clock in the morning," artist Tracey Emin told Vanity Fair in 2005 about partying with Moss.
 "I do know there's going to be a lot of dancing.
 I do know it's going to be a lot of fun.
 I do know it's going to be related to music.
 I know this."